Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 I agree with you that there's no Republican war on women.

-I think Democrat Party could cite other things like single parenthood, the bust up of the family, uh poverty, any number unemployment.
+I think the Democrat Party could cite other things like single parenthood, the bust up of the family, poverty, any number, unemployment.

-I mean, the Democrat Party have been waging war on women for I don't know how long, under the guise of liberty, freedom, and all that.
+I mean, the Democrat Party has been waging war on women for I don't know how long under the guise of liberty, freedom, and all that.

 But these women that you're talking about are great heroes for the cause.

-And I'm telling you, we'll never see it, but they're they are being taken care of.
+And I'm telling you, we'll never see it, but they are being taken care of.

-Sabelius wants single payers much as Obama does.
+Sebelius wants single payer as much as Obama does.

 She's willing to be a martyr for the cause.